tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

-The relying party can obtain and appraise the remote attestation results either directly from the Certificate message (in the passport model), or by relaying the evidence from the Certificate message to the verifier.
+The relying party can obtain and appraise the remote attestation results either directly from the Certificate message (in the passport model), or by relaying the evidence from the Certificate message to the verifier and receiving the attestation results.
 Subsequently, the attested key is used to verify the CertificateVerify message.

-When using the passport model, the remote attestation results obtained by the attester from its trusted verifiers can be cached and used for any number of subsequent TLS handshakes.
-This allows the two sides to amortize the cost of remote attestation by reducing the frequency with which evidence must be produced and appraised.
-However, this does create a risk of stale attestation results being used for authentication.
-The relying party must therefore be empowered to reject an authentication attempt with results that do not meet its staleness policy.
-This should trigger a new evidence appraisal on the attester side.
+When using the passport model, the remote attestation results obtained by the attester from its trusted verifiers can be cached and used for any number of subsequent TLS handshakes, as long as the freshness policy requirements are satisfied.

-# Use of Remote Attestation credentials in the TLS handshake
+# Use of Remote Attestation Credentials in the TLS Handshake

 For both the passport model (described in section 5.1 of {{RFC9334}}) and background check model (described in Section 5.2 of {{RFC9334}}) the following